bknutas/manage_infra_terraform/README.md

-## Exmaple of manage VMware infrastructure with Haschicorp terraform
+## Exmaple of manage VMware infrastructure with HashiCorp terraform
 Contains a simple exemple on how to add Datastores and Datastore Cluster to a list of hosts.

 ### Variable file needed that contains the following